 Leadership is about being significant, not just successful

-Think about your organisation, your industry and the wider market for your individual qualifications and experience.
+Think about your organization, your industry and the wider market for your individual qualifications and experience.
 Identify who stands out.
 Who is important?
 Which leader is worth impressing?
 Think about the qualities you see in leaders you admire.
 What problems do they solve?
 What about them inspires those they lead?
 What is it about their style that put them in their position instead of other contenders?

 - What examples can you use in your communication to show these or similar qualities?